Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: More Background Information

+{ The most straightforward way to evaluate a solver's performance within a given time limit is through the primal-dual gap.
+As noted by L2Dive \cite{diving}, "Unfortunately, measuring the primal-dual gap at time $T$ is susceptible to the particular choice of cutoff time."
+For a more comprehensive assessment of average performance across various cutoff times, the primal-dual integral is a better option.
+The primal-dual integral is a critical metric widely used in existing works on ML4CO, including \cite{wanglearning, pmlr-v176-gasse22a, diving, khalil2017learning, NEURIPS2021_cb7c403a, huang2024distributional}.
+The NeurIPS competition ML4CO \cite{pmlr-v176-gasse22a} (\url{https://www.ecole.ai/2021/ml4co-competition/}) even established a separate task (the configuration task) aimed at improving the primal-dual integral.} With time limit $T$, the primal-dual integral (PD integral) is defined as

-When solving the same instance, solvers that achieve smaller PD-integral often lead to better feasible solutions given the same solving time.
-The PD-integral is a well-recognized metric for solver performance.
-Additionally, the PD gap metric is 0 if the instance is solved to be optimal in the limit time.
+When solving the same instance, solvers that achieve smaller PD-integral often lead to better feasible solutions given the same solving time. { In practical applications, the choice between the primal-dual integral and primal-dual gap depends on the specific scenario.
+In situations where we seek high-quality solutions as soon as possible, the primal-dual integral is more appropriate, as lower values indicate faster convergence.
+Conversely, when our focus is solely on the quality of the solution over a longer period, the primal-dual gap is a more suitable metric.}